 “But worse flooding occurred in the past”!

-So we should not expect flooding events due to recent sea level rise to be greater than those occasional large events in the past.
+So we should not expect flooding events due to recent sea level rise to be greater than those very occasional large events in the past.
 What sea level rise will cause is flooding from less major events, which will occur more often, and which in the past would not have resulted in floods.
 As sea level rises flooding will become more and more frequent.

 Why is Sea Level increasing?

 Global average surface air temperatures have risen by about 0.7K since St Denys was built.
 Although the expansion of sea water with temperature change is small, there is an awful lot of water available to expand!
-If the whole depth of the Atlantic (typically 3 to 4km) were to warm by 0.7K, sea level would increase by over half a metre.
-But it takes a long time to warm that much water and only a fraction of the potential change has occurred.
-In other words, the ocean is still catching up with air temperature changes which have already happened.
+If the whole of the Atlantic (typically 3 to 4km deep) were to warm by 0.7K, sea level would increase by over half a metre.
+It takes a long time to warm that much water and, to date, only a fraction of the potential change has occurred.
+In other words, the ocean is still catching up with changes in air temperature which have already happened.
 That implies that, even if global warming stopped now, the ocean will continue to expand and sea level will continue to rise.

 The other main effect is the melting of glaciers and other land ice.
 While a few mountain glaciers may be growing, on average most are retreating, some at a dramatic rate.
 How much of the melt water reaches the ocean is hard to determine but probably about half the recent increase in sea level is due to ice melt, the other half being due to the increasing air and sea temperatures.